BrianPugh/belay/docs/source/Quick Start.rst

 The result, ``10``, is sent back to the host and results in ``bar == 10``.
 This is the preferable way to interact with hardware.

+If a task is registered to multiple Belay devices, it will execute sequentially on the devices in the order that they were decorated (bottom upwards).
+The return value would be a list of results in order.

+To explicitly call a task on just one device, it can be invoked ``device.task.foo()``.

 thread
 ^^^^^^